 The aforementioned Duchess of Alba greets you upon entry.
 Painted in 1797 by Francisco Goya, it is technically a mourning portrait, one of several that the Duchess permitted during a long isolated period following the death of her husband.
 Look down to the ground with the Duchess is pointing and you will see the words "solo Goya".
 The word "solo" was only revealed when the painting was cleaned.

+If art is only a casual interest for you, the murals by Joaquín Sorolla y Bastida might change your life forever.
 Huntington commissioned Sorolla to create the mural cycle depicting life in the regions of Spain for the Hispanic Society of America.
 While they should be required for every student of painting in the world, you will likely be alone in the gallery where you can enjoy the light glinting off baskets of oranges, a candlelit semana santa scene or the the flowers of the Sevilla dancers.

 Map of the World